darshil25/VisionTube/README.md

 * Users can watch videos on the platform without the need to sign in or create an account.

-* The platform is responsive and can be accessed from different devices, including mobile phones and tablets.
+* The platform is responsive and can be accessed from different devices, including mobile phones and tablets

 # Technologies
 * React